 As previously mentioned, cognitive computing, robotics, IoT connectivity, and other innovative technologies will come together to form comprehensive fulfillment solutions to meet this demand via smart warehousing.

 The shift from today’s sluggish processes to tomorrow’s faster, smarter practices will hinge on several innovations.

 These innovations include the introduction of:

 - predictive maintenance (instead of waiting for something to break, systems will anticipate and address accordingly)

 - cobots (robots that will work in conjunction with humans),

 - IoT standardization (allowing for effective network connection)

 As robots begin to take on more tasks, artificial intelligence (AI) and machine learning (ML) will become more prominent in the world of machine automation.

 One company that is currently utilizing smart warehousing is the e-commerce giant Alibaba.
 Their automated warehouse robot can carry up to 500 kg and coordinate package placements around the warehouse floor.

-We are seeing the integration of robotic process automation (RPA) and cognitive computing services starting to revolutionize fulfilment.
+We are seeing the integration of robotic process automation (RPA) and cognitive computing services starting to revolutionize fulfillment.
 Imagine what innovation they’ll introduce in the next 10 years!